-tain.
-(Cheers.)
-Mr YOUNGLOVE, of Philadelphia-I would ask the gentleman if the rights he speaks of, on the part of the shipping interest, are dependent on the Reciprocity Treat?
-Mr HOWE-Yesterday, our worthy friend, Mr Hamlin, talked about Reciprocity in "slices," and I am now simply showing you how many slices we gave you before the Reciprocity Treaty was negotiated.
-[Loud cheers and laughter.]
+Younglove, of Philadelphia-I would ask the gentleman if the rights he speaks of, on the part of the shipping interest, are dependent on the Reciprocity Treaty?

+Mr. Howe-Yesterday, our worthy friend, Mr. Hamlin, talked about Reciprocity in "slices," and I am now simply showing you how many slices we gave you before the Reciprocity Treaty was negotia-(Loud cheers and laughter.)
 I assert that Great Britain, with a liberality which would do honor to any Government, has thrown open this whole trade without any restriction.
-She says to us, if not in so many words, "You open this whole trade without any restriction.
 She says to us, if not in so many words, "You are all children of mine, and are dear to me.
-You are all on the other side of the Atlantic, possess-ing a common heritage: make the best of it."
-[Hear, hear.]
-Your vessels are permitted to run to Halifax, from Halifax to St John, from St John to British Columbia, and from British Columbia to Friday Soctued on Isoland.
-"They are al to England, Scotland, or Ireland.
-They are al-lowed to go coasting around the British Empire until they rot.
-But you do not give us the privilege of coasting anywhere from one end of Atlantic coast to the other.
-And now I n one end of your And now I hope that our friend from Maine will acknowledge that in granting this privilege with nothing in return, Great Britain gave you a pretty large slice.
-[Cheers and laughter.]
+You are all on the other side of the Atlantic, possessing a common heritage: make the best of it."
+(Hear, hear.)
+Your vessels are permitted to run to Halifax, from Halifax to St. John, from St. John to British Columbia, and from British Columbia to England, Scotland, or Ireland.
+They are allowed to go coasting around the British Empire until they rot.
+But you do not give us the privilege of coasting anywhere from one end of your Atlantic coast to the other.

+And now I hope that our friend from Maine will acknowledge that in granting this privilege, with nothing in return, Great Britain gave you a pretty large slice.
+(Cheers and laughter.)